/); options accepting a

 but its activity may be controlled using the setDebug(bool

-macro is not supported by
+on-off) member.
+An #ifdef DEBUG macro is not supported by

 bisonc++.
-Rerun bisonc++ without the --debug
+Rerun bisonc++ without the --debug option to remove the

 debugging code.

-is a generic file name that is used for all header
+filename (-f)Filename is a generic file name that is used for all header

 files generated by bisonc++.
 Options defining specific file names are